MichaelPietrzak/iOS-Apps/README.md

 <br />

 ## Weather
-Weather app providing current location temperature as well as from any city in the world.
+Weather app provides current location temperature as well as from any city in the world.

 <h3>Illustrations</h3